top of page

 • Design for diverse participants.
 Create a range of entry points, engagement points and cofacilitation opportunities.
 E.g. offer quiet reflection, work in pairs, small groups and plenary; offer “eyes and ears” role to representatives of different participant groups.

 • Weave in social, relational and reflective elements.
-Use graphics and art, music, humour (carefully!) and quiet reflection to sustain energy, build connection and allow for digestion of content.
+Use graphics and art, music, humour (carefully!), icebreakers to sustain energy, and quiet reflection points to encourage absorption.
 E.g. use a brief visualization or energizer to reset energy after heated discussion.

 • Balance the “balcony and the dancefloor” views.
-Continually oscillate between managing fine details and observing the whole-group dynamic to guide the process artfully.
+Continually move between managing fine details and observing the whole-group dynamic to guide the process artfully.
 E.g.: use “lighthouse” technique to observe if a quiet group is disengaging and adjust facilitation midstream.
-(With thanks to the adaptive leadership model for this metaphor.)
+Introduce a quick table conversations to engage everyone.

 CULTIVATE PEOPLE AND RELATIONSHIPS – THE HUMAN ECOSYSTEM